ADGEfficiency/adgefficiency.github.io/_posts/2020-11-16-guide-deep-learning.md

 # 3. LSTM Layer

 The third of our layers is the LSTM, or Long Short-Term Memory layer.
-The LSTM is recurrent - **it processes data as a sequence**.
+The LSTM is recurrent and **processes data as a sequence**.

 Recurrence allows a network to experience the temporal structure of data, such as words in a sentence, or time of day.